From to-Do List to Task Management Software

 - The task manager is not for sending information your teammates.

-- The task manager is not for asking questions and gathering information – unless regarding a specific task (what is called "comments" in Asana).
+- The task manager is not for asking questions and gathering information – unless regarding a specific task.

 The Functions of a Task Manager